roscopeco/anos/README.md

 #### In an emulator

+Qemu is the emulator of choice, and the only one we test on.
+YMMV may vary on other emulators (and if you hit issues with them, we _may_ accept PRs but _will not_ accept bug reports 🙂).

-You can use either qemu or Bochs.
-Obviously you'll need them installed.
+You must use a qemu that supports UEFI.

-> [!NOTE]
-> If you're on Mac and want to use Bochs, it's best to
-> build your own from source.
-The one in brew is kinda broken,
-> in that the display doesn't always work right and the debugger
-> has bad keyboard support (no history etc).

-The recommended way now is to use UEFI.
 Everything you need (except qemu-system-x86_64 itself) should be in the repo.
 Assuming qemu is installed, you should just need to do: